Why use Secondary Sources?

 We recommend starting with secondary sources to research a topic you are unfamiliar with.
 Secondary sources provide an excellent overview on your topic.
 They assist in locating relevant legislation and significant cases on a subject.
 Below outlines a step-by-step process for approaching legal research.

 1. Consult bibliographies, legal dictionaries & encyclopaedias

 Legal dictionaries provide authoritative and detailed definitions of terms.
 They also place terms in their legal context.

 Legal encyclopaedias provide succinct summaries on the current state of the law.
 Encyclopaedias are arranged by subject.
 They include legislation and case law in support of their statements.
 Bibliographies provide a summary of available research on a topic.
 They contain references to key books, journal articles and case law on your topic.

-A useful point of reference, textbooks contextualise legal topics, provide background on, and examine specific areas of law.
-Textbooks may provide authoritative, scholarly and comprehensive treatment of topics, including references to relevant cases, legislation, other books and secondary sources.
+Textbooks are a useful starting point.
+They contextualise legal topics, provide background on, and examine, specific areas of law.
+Textbooks provide authoritative, scholarly and comprehensive information on a topic.
+They also include references to relevant cases, legislation and additional secondary sources.

-Current scholarly opinion and analysis of specific aspects of your topic can be found in journals and journal articles.
-Academics or practitioners who have expertise in specific areas of law usually write the journal articles.
-It is important to distinguish between scholarly literature in 'academic' journals and 'industry' literature.
-See the Journals & Journal Articles page for further details.
+Journals and journal articles contain current scholarly opinion and analysis on your topic.
+Academics or practitioners who have expertise in specific areas of law usually write journal articles.
+It is important to distinguish between literature in 'academic' journals and 'industry' literature.
+See the Journals & Journal Articles pages for further details.

-The Australian Guide to Legal Citation 3rd edition (AGLC3) is the standard citation style used in legal writing in Australian law schools.
+The Australian Guide to Legal Citation 4th edition (AGLC4) is the standard citation style used in legal writing in Australian law schools.
 See Part III - Secondary Sources of the AGLC for citing secondary sources.